microplastics-cluster/utopia_package/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

+To add new model sub-processes or modeify the stablished ones check out the [standard procedure file for process submodel integration](SOP_sub_model_integration.md)

 ## License

 `utopia` was created by Prado Domercq.
 It is licensed under the terms of the MIT license.